TMiclot/MICLOT/Tutorial/__example_identify_NB_interaction.md

 # Tutorial: How to identify non-bonded interaction ?

-This tutorial give you working example on how to identify non-bonded interaction between two residue, or indide one residue: only for C5 H-bond.
+This tutorial give you working example on how to identify all non-bonded interaction into a system of interest and in a pair only.
+Then all individial commands will be shown.

 ## First step: load required modules